jjvanzon/Piano-Playing-Docs/methods/sheet-music-simplification.md

     - [ ] Removing 'announcing' clef change.
     - [ ] Adding measure bars if there are none.
 - [ ] Accidentals:
     - [ ] In MuseScore, using the "Plugins" menu, "Accidentals" and the options there may help with the following, though it's not perfect.
-(You may install it from [https://musescore.org/en/project/add-and-remove-courtesy-accidentals](https://musescore.org/en/project/add-and-remove-courtesy-accidentals)
+(You may install it from [https://musescore.org/en/project/add-and-remove-courtesy-accidentals](https://musescore.org/en/project/add-and-remove-courtesy-accidentals))
     - [ ] Adding accidentals (even when part of key).
+    - [ ] Repeating in-measure accidentals.
     - [ ] Changing B# => C , Cb => B , E# => F , Fb => E.
     - [ ] Introducing key changes to prevent natural symbols <img src="https://jjvanzon.github.io/Piano-Playing-Docs/resources/natural-symbol.png" height="20" style="vertical-align:middle" />.
     - [ ] Correcting unnecessary natural symbols.
-    - [ ] Repeating in-measure accidentals.
-- [ ] Voices:
+- [ ] Voicing:
     - [ ] Removing some rest symbols.
     - [ ] Simplifying note durations / voicing notation.
     - [ ] Left hand / right hand separated and together.